 - Under Inbound Call Settings>ACD Queues>Caller Settings you can choose what music the caller hears while on hold or add a music source.

 - Under Inbound Call Settings>Conference Suite>Music on hold you can choose what music the caller hears while on hold.

 While OnSIP offers MoH to every customer, certain phones do not support this service.
 Click here to see Phone Limitations.

 The number of simultaneous channels is the maximum number of calls on hold that will hear music at any one time.
 After the simultaneous MoH limit is exceeded, you may continue to place calls on hold, but the calls will not hear the music.

-To increase the number of simultaneous channels for your PBX, slide the bar to the desired number of channels (see screenshot below).
+To increase the number of simultaneous channels for your PBX, select "Edit settings" under Music on hold.
+Use the "Number of channels" dropdown to select the desired number of channels (see screenshot below).
 Please note this will incur additional costs per current pricing for any number of channels over what your plan includes.

 "Channels" refers to the number of callers that can be put on hold with music at a given time.
 It does not have to do with choices or type of music.
-For instance, if you have 5 users under the Basic plan, you will have 5 channels.
-Thus, up to 5 callers can be placed on hold at a given time and hear the music.
-Once a 6th caller is put on hold, that 6th caller will not have music as he/she waits.
+For instance, if you have 5 channels configured, up to 5 callers can be placed on hold at a given time and hear the music.
+Once a 6th caller is put on hold, that 6th caller will not have music as they wait.
 As long as 5 or fewer callers are put on hold at a given time, MoH will play.

 Set the Default Music Stream

-Unless you choose a specific stream for a user (under the "Users" tab), the user's particular MoH stream will be set to the default stream.
+Unless you choose a specific stream for a user (under the "Users>Call Settings" tab), the user's MoH stream will be set to the default stream.
 You can choose which stream (Jazz, Classical, or Elevator) is the default for your PBX in this setting.
-You may also choose an external file or Shoutcast/Icecast music source as your default, but Enhanced MoH must be enabled in order for your users to stream that as their hold music.
+You may also choose an external file or Shoutcast/Icecast music source as your default, but Enhanced MoH must be enabled for your users to stream that as their hold music.

 Set Enhanced MoH